Phase broken $\mu-\tau$ symmetry and the neutrino mass hierarchy: Analysis of Phase breaking of Symmetry

-This is one of the main results of this paper, as it represents a general prediction for the value of $|V_{\mu3}|$ when $\mu$-$\tau$ symmetry is broken by phases.
-The NO and IO hierarchies predict slightly different values, but the difference scales as $r |V_{e3}|$.
+This is the first of the main results of this paper, as it represents a general prediction for the value of $|V_{\mu3}|$ when $\mu$-$\tau$ symmetry is broken by phases.
+The NH and IH hierarchies predict slightly different values, but the difference scales as $r |V_{e3}|$.
 Due to the measured smallness of both $r$ and $|V_{e3}|$, the different contribution from either mass hierarchy regime is subdominant for any value of the Dirac phase $\delta_{CP}$.
-Still, the scenario predicts that $|V_{\mu3}|$ lies in the first octant ($|V_{\mu3}|^2 <\frac{1}{2}$), with the deviation set by $|V_{e3}|^2/2$.
-A distinction between NO and IO in the predicted value of $|V_{\mu3}|$ is a very interesting result, although challenging to test experimentally.
+Still, the scenario predicts that $|V_{\mu3}|^2$ is less than a half ($|V_{\mu3}|^2 <\frac{1}{2}$), with the deviation controlled by the term $\displaystyle \frac{|V_{e3}|^2}{2}$.
+A distinction between NH and IH in the predicted value of $|V_{\mu3}|$ is a very interesting result, although challenging to test experimentally.